Lovett Tower: Features

-The Lovett Tower is the 3rd tallest structure in Canberra (behind Black Mountain Tower and the flagpole of Parliament House) but is the tallest building because it has the most storeys- 26 storeys high including a basement level.
+The Lovett Tower was previously the 3rd tallest structure in Canberra (behind Black Mountain Tower and the flagpole of Parliament House) and before 2020, was the tallest building in the city.

 The Tower was previously occupied by the Department of Veterans' Affairs, the Department of the Environment and the Department of the Prime Minister and Cabinet until 2018.
 The building is now undergoing a complete refurbishment to enhance its A grade offering and present best in class ESG credentials.

 Accommodation of the building consists of a single level basement, ground floor foyer, two ground floor tenancies, a mezzanine & 22 continuous office levels.
 Upper levels of the building feature a central service core which accommodates female and male amenities, tea rooms, and multiple lifts and lift lobbies.

 The building features a highly efficient design that maximises office flow through two separate lift foyers for low-rise & high-rise levels, that provide access to the building from 8 separate high-speed lifts.

 Revolutionary Design

-The building was wholly planned by the National Capital Development Commission ‘NCDC’.
+The building was wholly planned by the National Capital Development Commission (NCDC).

 Rather than assigning an architect, MLC held a competition won by Jon Mitchell & Associates, of Sydney, who designed the building with an all-white facade required to blend with other buildings in the centre.

 The design was among the first to feature a groundbreaking central core concept, maximizing window space and enhancing exposure to natural light.
 The inclusion of fixed concrete panel sunshades mitigated the impact of sunlight on the skyscraper, enhancing its energy efficiency by an estimated 15% through passively reducing the demand on air conditioning systems.